MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassignmethods.md

 ### -param FactoryInit

-TBD - An ACXFACTORYCIRCUIT_INIT structure that is used for circuit factory initialization.
+An ACXFACTORYCIRCUIT_INIT structure that is used for circuit factory initialization.
 This is an opaque structure that is used to store ACX Circuit factory initialization information and associate the factory with a WDF device.
 Use the [AcxFactoryCircuitInitAllocate function](nf-acxcircuit-acxfactorycircuitinitallocate.md) to initialize the ACXFACTORYCIRCUIT_INIT structure.

 ### -param Methods